CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 - How a thread gets access to a critical section
 - How a thread notifies it's done with a critical section

-After this we'll run a short benchmark to show how memory reordering fundamentally breaks this implementation, and how we can fix this with a dedicated memory barrier instruction.
+After this, we'll run a short benchmark to show how x86 memory reordering introduces a bug in our direct implementation of the algorithm, and how we can fix this with a dedicated memory barrier instruction.

 You can find the full benchmark [here](https://github.com/CoffeeBeforeArch/misc_code/blob/master/hw_barrier/peterson.cpp).